jdereg/json-io/user-guide-writeOptions.md

 will automatically be created with permanent aliases added to them.

 >#### WriteOptionsBuilder.addPermanentAlias(`Class<?> clazz, String alias`)

+### removeAliasedClassNamesMatching
+Call this method to remove alias entries from the `WriteOptionsBuilder` so that when it writes JSON, the classes that match the passed in pattern are not aliased.
+This API matches your wildcard patterns containing *, ?, and regular characters, against class names in its cache.
+It removes the entries (className to aliasName) from the cache to prevent the resultant classes from being aliased during JSON writing.

+This String parameter is a "wild-card" pattern, where * matches anything and ? matches one character.
+As many * or ? can be used as needed.

+An alternative to using this API is to place your own `aliases.txt` file in the class path. `json-io` ships with a pretty extensive list - you can supply your own [aliases.txt](/src/main/resources/config/aliases.txt) file instead of the one shipped with `json-io.`
+>#### WriteOptionsBuilder.removeAliasedClassNamesMatching(`String classNamePattern`)

 ### addPermanentNotExportedField
 Call this method to add a permanent (JVM lifetime) excluded (not exported) field name of class.
 All `WriteOptions` will automatically be created with the named field on the not-exported list.